javaee-samples/javaee7-samples/README.md

 ### Cargo ###

+Make sure to edit ``glassfish.home`` property value in the top-level pom.xml.

 1. In one terminal, anywhere in the project with a pom.xml: "mvn cargo:run" to start GlassFish server
 2. In another terminal, in the actual sample directory
     1. ``mvn package cargo:deploy`` to deploy for the first time